 Relief of symptoms — There is no specific treatment for bronchitis.
 There are a few treatments available for the common cold.
 (See "Patient information: The common cold in adults (Beyond the Basics)".)

 ●A nonsteroidal anti-inflammatory drug (ibuprofen, naproxen), aspirin, or acetaminophen (Tylenol) can help to relieve the pain of a sore throat or headache.

 ●Heated, humidified air can improve symptoms of nasal congestion and runny nose and has few to no side effects.

-- Cough suppressant medications have not been shown to be helpful for most patients.
+●Cough suppressant medications have not been shown to be helpful for most patients.
 In addition, coughing can be a good response to help clear the bronchi of mucus.

 ●Inhaler medications, commonly used for patients with asthma, are only helpful for those patients whose symptoms include wheezing or airflow obstruction and would require prescription.